surajrl/3D-Tank-Game/README.md

 # 3D Tank Game

-A 3D Tank Game developed using C++ and OpenGL for my Computer Vision and Graphics (EEE2041) course final project.
+A 3D Tank Game developed using C++ and OpenGL.

 ## Description

-The program is a basic 3D tank game developed with C++ and OpenGL GLEW and GLUT libraries, the program applies different techniques learned throughout the computer vision and graphics module.
+The program is a basic 3D tank game developed with C++ and OpenGL GLEW and GLUT libraries.
 The repository contains all the required dependencies and the Visual Studio solution is already configured to run the program.

 ## Getting Started